 Keep your supporters engaged

 The events of 2020 inspired many people to take action in new, inspiring ways.
 You might have seen this reflected in your own community as supporters (both old and new) took an added interest in your cause.
-Make sure you hold on to that momentum as you head into a new year by helping your supporters see the incredible impact they’ve made with public-facing progress bars on your donation pages.
+Make sure you hold on to that momentum as you move forward by helping your supporters see the incredible impact they’ve made with public-facing progress bars on your donation pages.
 For an extra burst of competitive motivation, you can even set up a leaderboard to showcase your top fundraisers and let them know where they stand.

 Given that your supporters might not be visiting your donation pages on the regular, you’ll want to incorporate occasional email updates as a way to keep your community informed as well.
 Your updates can be weekly, bi-weekly, or monthly and can include information on all that your supporters have helped you accomplish with their donations, as well as updates on just how close you are to meeting your overall fundraising goals thanks to their help.

 When times get tough, the ability to lean on your community for help becomes much more important.
 With integrated software that puts all your organizing work in one place, mobilizing your supporter base to fundraise on your behalf is streamlined through filters and tagging, which help you quickly identify who in your community would be best suited for the task—and reach out at a moment’s notice.

 Whether you’d like them to make an ask on your behalf via their social networks or reach out to friends and family 1:1—recruiter IDs make it simple for you to keep track of each supporter’s involvement in bringing in new donations.

 And when you’ve got supporters that are excited and willing to take on more, make sure you’re giving them the digital tools to step up their fundraising game.
 Personal fundraising pages are a great way to give them ownership over their individual goals and allow them to customize their page to highlight their story with your organization and cause.